benja263/sticky_hdp_hmm_var/README.md

 Training a model requires a specific data format generated with the `generate_data_structure` method in `utils/data_preparation.py`.
-Once the data is in the correct format the method `train` of the model instance trains the model.
+Once the data is in the correct format, the method `train` of the model instance trains the model.
 A trained model can predict a state-sequence to fit a given data best using the `predict_state_sequence` method of the model's instance.
 State-sequence is done via the Viterbi algorithm[3].
 The method `predict_observations` generate observations from a given initial point through the VAR equation following the corresponding state-sequence and SLDS mode values (A-matrices).